davidkimai/Symbolic-Residue/Cross-Model Institutional Interpretability Archives/On Symbolic Residue in OpenAI ChatGPT.md

-## On Symbolic Residue: Modeling Interpretability Powered by Failure in Local Replacement Circuits
+## On Symbolic Residue in OpenAI ChatGPT: Modeling Interpretability Powered by Failure in Local Replacement Circuits

 # Abstract